MileHacker Logo

 • English is not widely spoken outside of major international hotels or by specific tour operators.
 Learning some French phrases is quite useful.

-• Airalo eSIM makes for connectivity, useful for translation apps.
+• Airalo eSIM makes for staying connected, useful for translating apps.
 Consider Solis Wi-Fi for portable internet.

 • Rosetta Stone can assist with basic French phrases before your trip.